 Pesach (Festival of Passover, umbrella)

-A week-long spring festival remembering when the ancient Israelites escaped slavery in Egypt, marked by eating unleavened bread and avoiding fermented grains.
+A seven-day spring festival (eight days in the diaspora) remembering when the ancient Israelites escaped slavery in Egypt, marked by eating unleavened bread and avoiding fermented grains.

-Pesach—Passover—is one of Judaism's oldest and most observed festivals, centered on the memory of liberation.
-According to Jewish tradition, God freed the Israelites from Egyptian bondage, and the night before their escape, each household marked their doorway with lamb's blood so that God would 'pass over' their homes when striking down the firstborn.
+Pesach—Passover—is one of Judaism's oldest and most widely observed festivals, centered on the memory of liberation.
+According to Jewish tradition, God freed the Israelites from Egyptian bondage, and the night before their escape each household marked their doorway with lamb's blood so that God would 'pass over' their homes.
 That night they ate unleavened bread (matzah) and roasted lamb, dressed for travel, because they had to leave in haste.
-This event became the foundation of Jewish identity and calendar.
+This event became foundational to Jewish identity and the Jewish calendar.

 The festival unfolds across eight days (seven in Israel), each with its own character.
 The Seder—a ceremonial meal on the first night—retells the story through symbolic foods: bitter herbs for suffering, matzah for urgency, salt water for tears.
 For the full week, Jews abstain from chametz (leavened products), eating matzah instead, which recalls both the bread of affliction and the speed of departure.
-This practice of removing and avoiding fermentation became spiritually significant over time: leaven came to symbolize ego, pride, or the corruptions of ordinary life, while matzah represented simplicity and readiness for transformation.
+Over time, Jewish thinkers drew additional meaning from this practice: leaven came to symbolize pride or the habits of ordinary life, while matzah represented simplicity and readiness for renewal—though these readings are interpretive layers built on top of the law, not the law itself.

 How it traveled